Definition of Accounting Method

 Cash Method: An organization having $1000 P. M rent and it is paid rent for 14 months which includes 2 months’ rent of the next financial year.
 Under this method, an organization will record 14 months’ rent as an expense in the current financial year and it includes 2 months’ rent of the next financial year also because it is followed cash basis and records the transaction on a paid basis.
 The journal entry will be

-Accrual Method: An organization having insurance premium $ 2000 P. M and it is paid 13 months insurance premium which includes 1 month premium of next financial year also.
+Accrual Method: An organization having an insurance premium of $ 2000 P. M and it is paid 13 months insurance premium which includes 1 month premium of the next financial year also.
 Under this method, it will include only 12-month insurance premiums i.e $24000 and the remaining one-month insurance premium will be treated as prepaid expenses in the current year which will be adjusted in next year’s insurance premium expenses.

 The journal entry in the 1st year will be